OTDE/RenderingGeometry.jl/README.md

 #### Generalize where possible
-This happens in more places than you might think, and taking advantage of Julia's powerful type system lets us build things with blazing fast structures with very flexible code.
+This happens in more places than you might think, and taking advantage of Julia's powerful type system lets us build blazing fast structures with very flexible code.
 Usually, you can avoid repeating yourself by establishing a useful type hierarchy and dictating behavior through those types.
 Lots of this was also made possible thanks to `StaticArrays.jl`, which creates a neat interface for my use cases.